How we invest

 You can see – and even change – your current investment plan using your Member Online account.

-You don't need to be a financial expert to make a choice, simply explore our Readymade investment plans.
-These are pre-set plans with different combinations of assets, from lower to higher risk.
+You don't need to be a financial expert to make a choice.
+You might like to explore our Readymade investment plans, which are pre-set plans with different combinations of assets, from lower to higher risk.